 Basketball Defense - the Pack Line DefenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net

 The pack-line defense is a variation of man-to-man defense developed by Dick Bennett for the Washington State University Cougars.
-Something similar has been used by Tom Izzo at Michigan State and also Sean Miller at University of Arizona, Tony Bennett at UVA, and Chris Mack at Xavier.
+Something similar has been used Sean Miller at University of Arizona, Tony Bennett at UVA, and Chris Mack at Xavier.

 First understand the basic tenets of pressure man-to-man defense.
 I used to say that there is probably no reason to use the pack line defense if you have excellent, quick athletes who are good defenders... just keep the intense pressure on, using the standard pressure man-to-man defense.
 On the other hand, the pack line defense will perhaps help less talented teams "hang in there" with better teams, and can also help a team having difficulty preventing point guard dribble-penetration.

 The "pack line"The pack line man-to-man defense is also called a "sagging" man-to-man defense.
 The idea is to clog the inside, protect the paint, and prevent dribble-penetration.
 Instead of defenders (whose man is one pass away) playing on the line in denial, they will sag back inside the imaginary "pack line".
 The pack line is an imaginary line two feet inside the 3-point arc (see diagram A).
 One coach described it like a dog containment electric fence... the four defenders off the ball are not allowed outside that line.